openconfig/featureprofiles/feature/qos/otg_tests/ingress_police_nhg/README.md

 * Generate config for 2 forwarding-groups mapped to "dummy" input queues
-  * Note that the DUT is not required to have an input queue, the dummy queue satisfies the OC schema which requires defining nodes mapping classfier->fwd_group->queue->scheduler
+  * Note that the DUT is not required to have an input queue, the dummy queue satisfies the OC schema which requires defining nodes mapping classfier->forwarding-group->queue->scheduler
-* Generate config for 2 schedulder-policies to police traffic
+* Generate config for 2 scheduler-policies to police traffic
-* Generate config to apply classifer and scheduler to DUT subinterface with vlan.
+* Generate config to apply classifer and scheduler to DUT subinterface.
+(TODO: include interface config details with 802.1Q tags)
 * Use gnmi.Replace to push the config to the DUT.

 ```yaml